MrBlinky/Arduboy-Python-Utilities/readme.md

 ## EEPROM erase

-Erases the EEPROM content (An erased EEPROM contains 0xFF's).
+Erases the EEPROM content (An erased EEPROM contains all 0xFF's).

 ## Erase sketch